-A Nonprofit Charitable Reuser organization as established in Public Resources Code Section 41904, is a nonprofit as defined in Section 501(c) (3) of the United States Internal Revenue Code, or a distinct operating unit or division of the charitable organization.
-A Nonprofit Charitable Reuser is further defined as an organization that reuses and recycles donated material and receives more than 50% of its revenues from the handling and sale of those donated goods or materials.
 In order to qualify as a Nonprofit Charitable Reuser, the business must submit to the County Executive a request to be so designated.
 The County Executive shall review the request and supporting documentation and shall make a final decision on the designation.
 COUNTY will accept abandoned HHW from Nonprofit Charitable Reusers and will waive disposal fees on the cost of disposal of the abandoned HHW in an annual amount not to exceed funds available from the existing unexpended abandoned waste fund.
 Funding for disposal available to Nonprofit Charitable Reuser shall be on a first come first serve basis.
 Once the cost for disposal of the abandoned HHW from Nonprofit Charitable Reusers is equal to the available funds, disposal fees shall no longer be waived, and Nonprofit Charitable Reusers shall be charged for disposal of abandoned HHW according to the CoHHW Program's published rates for CESQGs.
-No additional costs shall be applied to the budget of a participating jurisdiction.
+No additional costs shall be applied to the budget of the CITY or any other participating jurisdiction.